 There's also the little fact that when site visitors don’t have to wait for your content to load, they stick around longer.

 Each day we'll be covering a different topic on promoting your website, from SEO to branding and plenty more besides.

-In a move that sees Britain's national postal service attempt to catch up with independent couriers, the Royal Mail will soon be rolling out their 'Deliver to Neighbour' scheme to the whole of the UK (pending approval from Ofcom).
+In a move that sees Britain's national postal service attempt to catch up with independent couriers, the Royal Mail have rolled out their 'Del

 As you may have heard, the ICO issued a ‘clarification’ on their guidance regarding the new EU Cookie Law just a day before the law came into force on Saturday May 26th.
 It was clear to many that the law hadn’t really been specific enough in advising which kinds of websites should gain explicit consent from users before placing cookies on their device, and which websites could rely on ‘implied consent’.

 IMPORTANT: THIS INFORMATION HAS NOW BEEN UPDATED.
 CLICK HERE TO READ THE UPDATED COOKIES BLOG POST.